wp-plugins/advanced-wp-hide-referer/readme.txt

 == Description ==

 Hide Referer for WordPress removes the referer (referrer) from all external links on your blog.
-It does this by converting all outgoing links on your blog using the unrefer.com service and effectively hides your site as origin of the referred link.
+It does this by converting all outgoing links on your blog using the href.li service and effectively hides your site as origin of the referred link.

-For example, Hide Referer for WordPress will convert an external link to wordpress.com, to [https://href.li/?http://wordpress.org](https://href.li/?http://wordpress.org).
+For example, Hide Referer for WordPress will convert an external link to wordpress.org, to [https://href.li/?http://wordpress.org](https://href.li/?http://wordpress.org).

 == Installation ==